-Ph 1 CSU, UC 4 Units Lecture: 3 hours Laboratory: 3 hours Prerequisite: Math 50.
+Ph 1 CSU, UC 4 Units Lecture: 3 hours Laboratory: 3 hours Prerequisite: Completion of Math 50 with a grade of C or better.
+Eligibility for English 51.

-Ph 2A,B CSU, UC 4 Units Lecture: 3 hours Laboratory: 3 hours Prerequisite: C grade or better in Math 9 Ph 2A is a prerequisite for Ph 2B.
+Ph 2A, B CSU, UC 4 Units Lecture: 3 hours Laboratory: 3 hours Prerequisite: Completion of Math 9 with a grade of C or better.
+Eligibility for English 51.

-Ph 4A,B CSU, UC 5 Units Lecture: 4 hours Laboratory: 3 hours Prerequisites: C grade or better in Math 1A; Ph 4A is a prerequisite for Ph 4B.
+Ph 4A,B CSU, UC 5 Units Lecture: 4 hours Laboratory: 3 hours Prerequisites: Completion of Math 1A with a grade of C or better.
+Eligibility for English 51.